banister/iprocess/README.md

 __3.__

-A single subprocess is spawned asynchronously.
+A unit of work is spawned asynchronously.
-When the subprocess completes, ':hi' is sent to `obj#recv` from another thread.
+When the unit of work completes, ':hi' is sent to `obj#recv` from another thread.

     obj = Object.new
-    def obj.recv(msg)
+    def obj.recv(msg) msg.to_s.capitalize! end
-      msg.to_s.capitalize!
-    end

     jobs = IProcess.spawn! { :hi }
     jobs.map { |job| job.report_to(obj) }